Arghba/KF1066/VeryAnnoying/BuzzSawMadness.md

 #70
 simulated function PostBeginPlay()
 {
-  // add our float and start to count it
+  // add our float and give it a value
   ShutMeUpTime += Level.TimeSeconds;
   ...
 }